AROUND AFRICA: West Africa Drug Trafficking, the Sahel Drought, Senegal’s Election, Nigerian Violence

 Countries affected by the crisis include Senegal, Chad, Mali, Mauritania, Niger and Burkina Faso.

 Senegal’s government, caught up in a contentious presidential election, doesn’t appear to be focusing on the situation, according to the Voice of America.

 Senegal’s capital, Dakar, has been wracked by demonstrations as opposition groups threaten to make the West African country ungovernable if the incumbent president, 85-year-old Abdoulaye Wade, runs for a third term in this weekend’s coming election.

 Former Nigerian President Olusegun Obasanjo, who is in Senegal as an election observer, is trying to make peace, according to an AP story via Time magazine.

 The opposition galvanized when the Senegalese Supreme Court ruled that Wade could run again.
 At least six people have been killed in demonstrations this year.
 Previously, the country has been seen as a model democracy and remains the only one in the region where the Army has never seized power.

 Meanwhile, more violence is reported in northern Nigeria where a radical Islamist group has killed at least 300 people.
 The latest incident was a series of explosions in Kano, Nigeria’s second-largest city, in the predominantly Muslim northern part of the country.

 There were no immediate reports of casualties but authorities are concerned that it might be another attack by Boko Haram, a increasingly violent group bent on imposing sharia, or Islamic, law in northern Nigeria.

 Entry filed under: Africa, Counter Insurgency, Counter Terrorism, International Crime, International Relief, National Security and Defense.
-Tags: Africa, counter terrorism, Defense, International Crime, Nigeria, Senegal, The Sahel, West Africa.
+Tags: Africa, counter terrorism, International Crime, Nigeria, Senegal, The Sahel, Topics, West Africa.